dstanecki/dstanecki.github.io/_posts/2025-07-09-azure-openai.markdown

 **Step 1: Create a Foundry account + project**

 Navigate to https://ai.azure.com and create an account.
-On the Overview page, select "Create new" > Azure AI Foundry resource and follow the prompts to create a project. **Not all regions are compatible with AI agents.** I'm using US East 2.
+On the Overview page, select "Create new" > Azure AI Foundry resource and follow the prompts to create a project.
+Not all regions are compatible with AI agents!!
+I'm using US East 2.

 **Step 2: Create a Model deployment**

 Navigate to "Models + endpoints" in the sidebar and Deploy model.
 Here you have the option to choose the Deployment type (Global Standard, Data Zone Standard, etc.).
 That's explained in detail [here](https://learn.microsoft.com/en-us/azure/ai-foundry/foundry-models/concepts/deployment-types).
 Global Standard is pay-as-you-go and has the lowest price per-token so I'm going with that.
 My app is a live demo with low overall traffic so I don't need to provision throughput in advance.

-**Important:** The default tokens per minute rate limit is 50K (the max).
+The default tokens per minute rate limit is 50K (the max).
 This is where you should calculate how much usage your app will see and set an appropriate limit.
 In the Python API call, you can pass an argument specifying a token limit.
 Depending on the engine you plan to use (o4-nano, o4-mini, GPT-4o, etc.), this number will vary, but for short paragraph responses in GPT-4o, 300 tokens is a generous allocation.
 If I have 2 users each triggering a request 6x/min and consuming 300 tokens per request, that's 4,000 tokens per minute and I reckon that's enough for my use case.
 More on this later.

 **Step 3: Open in Playground**